gboeing/ppd534/syllabus/readme.md

 **Nov 4 - Social Science and the Scientific Method**

-We introduce science, social science, the scientific method, inference, prediction and explanation, and instrumentalism.
+We introduce social science, the scientific method, inference, prediction and explanation, and instrumentalism.
+We discuss the roles of qualitative and quantitative methods in constructing actionable knowledge.

 Readings to be completed prior to class: